 - The mother’s pelvis and the baby’s size are known and compatible

 - Anesthesia is available for the mother

 - Personnel and support equipment is on stand-by

 - The surgeon is familiar with forceps and has the skills to use them

 - There is a willingness to abandon attempts if the forceps don’t work

 - The mother understands the procedure and has agreed to it

-Forceps should not be used if any of these requirements are not met.
+Forceps delivery should not be attempted if any of these requirements are not met.

 In cases where forceps are used, it is essential that they are properly placed on the baby’s head to avoid injury.
 Forceps resemble tongs.
 Proper placement requires that the “blades” lie evenly against a baby’s head, placed in a location where they are not likely to cause birth injury and damage.
 If the forceps are applied unevenly to the baby’s head, strain could increase and cause compression of the head as well as bleeding in the brain.
 Other potential problems include facial bone distortions, brain swelling and brain damage which could generate other secondary issues such as seizures, epilepsy, and ischemia.

 Although forceps deliveries are less and less frequent, the potential for catastrophic birth trauma still exists.
 In cases where birth injury or brain damage as a result of forceps is suspected, a thorough investigation is a wise course of action.
 In many cases where physicians consider forceps delivery, C-Sections are also valid options for completing a delivery, and can sometimes pose fewer risks than forceps use.